 - Spoon the Caesar salad dressing over each wedge so it drips down the edges just a bit.
 Don't drown the wedges.

 - Sprinkle with the bacon crumbles, shredded parmesan cheese, and the cracked pepper.

 - Serve the lettuce wedges cold.

-- The classic wedge salad uses bleu cheese, but feel free to use swiss cheese, cheddar cheese, feta cheese, or try a shredded pepper jack for a zesty salad.
+- The classic wedge salad uses bleu cheese, but feel free to use Swiss cheese, cheddar cheese, feta cheese, or a shredded pepper jack for a zesty salad.
 There are so many options.

 - You have options for the bacon.
 Try using Bacon Bits if you don't want to cook bacon, and they are a great option for a vegetarian salad since they are not made with meat.

 - The dressing for a wedge salad can be anything you like.

 - Salad topping ideas are endless, just make sure the toppings are small.
 Try chopped tomatoes, shredded carrots, diced red onions, chopped olives, hard-cooked eggs, chives, diced basil, or crushed croutons.

 Even though this wedge salad recipe is quick to make you might want to get a head start on prepping, especially if you are serving this salad for a party.
 The beauty of the iceberg wedges is they will stay crispy.

 Cut the lettuce into wedges and cover with plastic wrap until ready to top.
 Then prep your toppings so they are ready to go.

 Alternatively, you can completely make the salad wedges up to two hours ahead of time.
 Just cover it with plastic wrap and keep it in the refrigerator.

 Here is a fun idea: set up a wedge salad bar for a party.
 Set the lettuce wedges on a big platter, fill bowls with all the toppings, and let your guests create their own salad.